|

-Selecting your CV format
+Selecting a CV Format

 To get yourself noticed it is important to use a CV format which will best represent you in the jobs market.
-There are any number of ways of laying

-out a CV, but these can in fact be reduced to 5 basic examples: Chronological CV (traditional approach - superseded by the Performance CV), Functional
+There are any number of ways of laying out a CV, but these can in fact be reduced to 5 basic examples: Chronological CV (traditional approach - superseded by the Performance CV), Functional CV, Performance CV (an updated form of the Chronological CV), Targeted CV and Alternative CV.
+Each of these formats has its advantages and disadvantages (see below).

-the same field.
-If this format is unsuitable for you then you could try either the Functional
+Within our CV writing service we find the Performance CV works best for most people, assuming they are staying in the same field.
+If this format is unsuitable for you then you could try either the Functional or Targeted CV formats and see which reads / looks better for you.

-CV for yourself, there are times when a Functional/Targeted CV may help you secure an interview
+Even if you create a Performance CV for yourself, there are times when a Functional or Targeted CV may help you secure an interview when a Performance CV would completely fail.

 Performance CV

-your most recent job first.
-Job titles and company names are strongly emphasised and duties
+In a Performance CV your employment history is shown in reverse chronological order, with your most recent job first.
+Job titles and company names are strongly emphasised and duties and achievements are described under each job title.

-are seeking a job which is directly in line with your past experiences or your last employer
+You should use a Performance CV when you are seeking a job which is directly in line with your past experiences or your last employer was a household name.
+As a professional CV writing company, we use a Performance CV for almost every client - so this format comes highly recommended.

-that the Performance CV highlights a list of your major achievements near the start of your
+The only difference between a traditional style Chronological CV and a Performance CV is that the Performance CV highlights a list of your major achievements near the start of your CV (typically after the Profile / Summary).

 Advantages: